Evan McAllister – MA 2017

 Elizabeth Powell Siercks – BA 2011/MA 2013

-I began teaching at Alverno College in Fall 2014 after graduating with my MA in Art History in Fall 2013.
+I began teaching at Alverno College in Fall 2014 after graduating with my MA in Art History from UW-Milwaukee in Fall 2013.
 My experience as a grader for ARTHIST 105:Asian Art and Architecture was invaluable and gave me the experience necessary to write my own syllabi when I began teaching Art of China, Ancient Art Survey, Introduction to the Renaissance, and The Culture of China.
 The support I received from faculty as an undergraduate as well as on my graduate thesis exhibition, was secondary only to the wealth of knowledge and resources provided by the department itself.
 I look forward to my upcoming semesters at Alverno, but also to working and engaging with UWM in the future.

 María C. Blas Pérez – MA 2012

-The UWM Department of Art History opened many doors for me.
+The UW-Milwaukee Department of Art History opened many doors for me.
 Because UWM participates in the Newberry Library’s Center for Renaissance Studies Consortium, I had the opportunity to present my MA research at the Newberry’s annual conference in Chicago.
 I graduated in 2012 and immediately found a job as an adjunct faculty member at the University of Puerto Rico-Mayaguez, one of the most prestigious institutions in my native Puerto Rico.
 My degree also prepared me for a curatorial internship at the Museo de Arte de Ponce in the summer of 2013.
 I am currently a doctoral student in History at the Centro de Estudios Avanzados de Puerto Rico y el Caribe, San Juan and my research interests include racial interactions and the representations of the colored population in the Caribbean.